piamanns/spellchecker/documentation/testing_document.md

 For the sake of comparison the same test was run on a list of 300 spelling errors randomly picked from a list of spelling errors collected from typewritten or terminal input by staff and students in the Department of Information Studies of Sheffield University in the 1980's, consisting mainly of keyboarding errors, and assumedly typed by persons with a good knowledge of English.
 (This list is part of the Birkbeck spelling error corpus, made available by the [Oxford Text Archive](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/0643?show=full).).

-The results for the Sheffield data were somewhat better with regard to accuracy, but prioritising neighbouring keys still led to a decline in the success rate, compared to the algorithm were all edit operations were assigned an equal weight:
+The results for the Sheffield data were somewhat better with regard to accuracy, but prioritising neighbouring keys still led to a decline in the success rate, compared to the algorithm were all edit operations were assigned an equal edit cost:

 | Heuristic | Mean suggestion count | Successes (correct word suggested) | Fails  |
 | --- | --- | --- | --- |
 | None | 1.633333 | 292 | 8 |
 | Neighbouring key | 1.483333 | 270 | 30 |

-A closer look at the results revealed that the runs with activated neighbouring key priorisation did indeed return accurate (and fewer) suggestions for misspellings were such a substitution had taken place (nost->most, wouls->would), but at the same time, these successes were outnumbered by the cases where the neighbouring key priorisation led to failure to suggest the intended spelling for words where the typographical mistake was in fact an insertion, deletion and/or transposition.
+A closer look at the results revealed that the runs with activated neighbouring key priorisation did indeed return accurate (and fewer) suggestions for misspellings were such a substitution had in fact occured (nost->most, wouls->would), but at the same time, these successes were outnumbered by the cases where the neighbouring key priorisation led to failure to suggest the intended spelling for words where the typographical mistake was an insertion, deletion and/or transposition.

 To sum up: while prioritising substitutions by neighbouring keys is easy to implement in the algorithm for calculating Damerau-Levenshtein distance, the usefulness of such a priorisation alone seems quite limited.

 **Reference:**

 University of Oxford, Birkbeck spelling error corpus / Roger Mitton, Oxford Text Archive, http://hdl.handle.net/20.500.12024/0643.